 At Liv Home Pros, we believe that peace of mind begins with prevention.
-That’s why we’re shedding light on the most commonly overlooked home hazards and, more importantly, how to fix them.
+In this article, we’re shedding light on the most commonly overlooked home safety hazards and, more importantly, how to fix them.

 1. Throw Rugs & Loose Carpets